 Milwaukee Regional Medical Center (MRMC) organizations are committed to providing services and ensuring the safety of patients, visitors and employees during a disaster or other emergency situation.

 MRMC’s organizations collaborate on emergency preparedness with local police and fire departments and the community.
 Their preparedness includes planning of and participation in annual campus-wide disaster exercises, development of campus emergency coordination and emergency communication plans and staffing of 24/7 on-call disaster response positions to ensure an integrated response.

-This type of prepared response is especially critical for MRMC as eastern Wisconsin’s only academic medical center where both an adult Level 1 Trauma Center and pediatric Level 1 Trauma Center are located.
+This type of prepared response is especially critical for MRMC as eastern Wisconsin’s only academic medical center with both an adult Level 1 Trauma Center and a pediatric Level 1 Trauma Center.
 Because of its key role, MRMC also works with other organizations in the southeastern Wisconsin region and the state to improve disaster preparedness and response efforts.

 Campus Emergency Notification Process